anand0906/Angular/Angular/README.md

 <img src="https://angular.io/generated/images/guide/dynamic-component-loader/ads-example.gif">

 <h3>Angular Elements</h3>
-<p>Angular Elements provide a way to take your Angular components and turn them into standard custom elements (also known as Web Components).
+<p>Angular Elements provides a way to take your Angular components and turn them into standard custom elements (also known as Web Components).
 This empowers you to use your well-crafted Angular components directly within non-Angular applications or even basic HTML pages.</p>
 <p>Uses</p>
 <ul>
 	<li>Custom elements are a native browser feature, making Angular Elements usable in projects built with React, Vue, vanilla JavaScript, or any other framework (or even no framework at all!).</li>